yeshalkhan/EMS/README.md

    - Dependencies from the `requirements.txt` file are installed using `pip`.
 3. **Test**:
    - The project is tested using **pytest**.
 Any failing tests will cause the pipeline to fail.
-4. **Deploy**:
-   - The application is deployed to the server using the deployment script (`deploy.sh`), which copies files to the target environment and restarts services.

 These stages are defined in the `Jenkinsfile` located at the root of the repository.